Welcome to the new KidsHealth website! See what is new.

 • Wilms tumour (a type of kidney cancer)

-Childhood cancers are rare, affecting about 1 in 10,000 tamariki (children) each year.
+Childhood cancers are rare.
+A new diagnosis of cancer happens in about 150 tamariki (children) in New Zealand each year.
 With few exceptions, there is no major risk of other tamariki in the same family developing the same cancer.
-A small percentage of cancers run in families (for example, retinoblastoma).
+A small percentage of cancers do run in families (for example, retinoblastoma).

 Causes of childhood cancer

-The cause of cancer is largely unknown.
-Everyone inherits important growth-controlling genes.
-These genes can either start or stop cell growth and cancer may develop when a mistake occurs.
-Parents and caregivers usually find it helpful to talk to their doctor about the cause of cancer.
+The cause of cancer in tamariki is largely unknown.
+Everyone inherits important cell growth-controlling genes.
+These genes can either start or stop cell growth.
+Cancer may develop when a mistake happens and cells grow in an uncontrolled way.

 You can't catch cancer.
-So, there is no risk of one child passing the cancer on to another.
-There is no evidence that cancer occurs following a knock or injury.
-A child's illness is not caused by something done or not done by the child or anyone else.
+There is no risk of one child passing the cancer on to another.
+There is no evidence that cancer happens following a knock or injury.
+Cancer does not develop because of something you did or didn't do - it's not your fault.

 The aim of treatment for childhood cancer

 The aim of treatment for most childhood cancers is cure.
-There are still many unanswered questions about cancer, which may make it difficult to accurately predict the outcomes for individual tamariki with cancer.
+There are still many unanswered questions about cancer.
+This can make it difficult to accurately predict the outcome for each child with cancer.

 • chemotherapy